-\ "Tax Fees" include fees associated with annual tax compliance, and with tax consulting advices obtained in relation to ad-hoc projects such as loans restructuring. \ "All other fees" include other consulting fees in relation to mergers and acquisitions.
+[&]quot;Tax Fees" include fees associated with annual tax compliance, and with tax consulting advices obtained in relation to ad-hoc projects such as funding restructuring.
+"All other fees" include other consulting fees in.

 OCEANAGOLD RECOMMENDS THAT YOU VOTE FOR THE APPOINTMENT OF AUDITORS.